lanl/drm-fates/1.FATES-MODEL/README.md

 conda activate elm_env
 5. Then to set-up and run ELM simulations in parallel on the back node, run: sh src/run_elm_parallel.sh
 6. You need to wait till simulations have run--depnding on years in config.yaml.
-You can confirm success if file of type slurmJOB#.out records "MODEL EXECUTION HAS FINISHED"
+Note: Currently sbatch run twice because first instance raises false alarm".
+You can confirm success if the second round of file of type slurmJOB#.out records "MODEL EXECUTION HAS FINISHED"
 7. Then extract ELM outputs with: sh src/extract_outputs.sh